mstva/FruitDetection/README.md

 ### You could view the code, output and accuracy from here: https://www.kaggle.com/mustafaabdallah/fruitdetection

-### The dataset is on Kaggle and you could fin it from here: https://www.kaggle.com/moltean/fruits
+### The dataset is on Kaggle and you could find it from here: https://www.kaggle.com/moltean/fruits